What foods are forbidden after gastric sleeve?

 Remember:

 Consult your doctor or dietitian for a personalized list of foods to avoid based on your needs and recovery process.
 They can guide you towards a balanced and successful post-surgery diet.
+You also need to incorporate this diet when you are getting ready for gastric sleeve.

 High protein foods after gastric sleeve